-According to Warren, "President Trump and his team have embarked on an aggressive effort to kill the rules that protect the American people from corporate predators."
-She believes Republicans used control of Congress to promote a "de-regulatory agenda that puts profits over safety, security, and opportunity for everyone else."
-She favors strong government rules, and does "not accept a government that works only for a privileged few."
+7. Regulation.
+The U.S. manufacturing sector According to Warren, "President Trump and his team have embarked on is a heavily regulated sector of the economy. an aggressive effort to kill the rules that protect the American people from Do you favor reducing the regulatory burden corporate predators."
+She believes Republicans used control of Congress on manufacturing?
+If elected, are there specific to promote a "de-regulatory agenda that puts profits over safety, security, regulations or regulatory programs you would and opportunity for everyone else."
+She favors strong government rules, revise and, if so, to what end? and does "not accept a government that works only for a privileged few."
 She has said, "I don't think every regulation is good.
 Sometimes regulators get it wrong.
 Sometimes old rules need updating.
 Sometimes rules should be eliminated outright."

 8. Taxes.
-Approximately 3/4 of all U.S. manufacturing firms are pass-through entities (i.e., pass-through business income is taxed on the business owners' tax returns through the individual income tax code), and all manufacturers are subject to taxes on capital investment.
+Approximately 3⁄4 of all U.S. manufacturing firms are pass-through entities (i.e., pass-through business income is taxed on the business owners' tax returns through the individual income tax code), and all manufacturers are subject to taxes on capital investment.
 What is your position on federal taxes imposed on U.S. manufacturers?
 If elected, would you amend federal taxes and, if so, to what end?